baxterblk/unraid-2-compose/README.md

 docker run -d -p 8080:5000 --name unraid-to-compose unraid-to-compose
 ```

-##### Option B: Direct Docker Deployment (No repository clone needed)
+##### Option B: Direct Docker Deployment (No local repository clone needed)

-If you prefer not to clone the repository, you can directly run the application using Docker:
+If you prefer not to clone the repository locally, you can build directly from the Git repository URL:

 1. Create a docker-compose.yml file with the following content:
 ```yaml